num-num/ubl-invoice/changelog/next-release.md

 # Changelog for version [next-release]

 ### New features & improvements

-* Added new ContractDocumentReference class & tag cac:ContractDocumentReference to Invoice
+- Added new ContractDocumentReference class & tag cac:ContractDocumentReference to Invoice
-* Remove duplicate validation for `id` on invoice
+- Remove duplicate validation for `id` on invoice

+### Breaking changes